-The property has been extended to comprise its existing layout, whereby a single storey extension has been added to the rear.
+The property has been altered to comprise its existing layout, whereby an ensuite shower room has been installed within the main bedroom, a wall has been removed within the dining kitchen and the roof space above the dining kitchen has been converted into living accommodation.
 It is assumed that all necessary Local Authority consents and approvals are in place for these works.